CS Pandurii Târgu Jiu

-Clubul Sportiv Pandurii Lignitul Târgu Jiu ([ˌklubul sporˈtiv panˈdurij liɡˈnitul ˌtɨrɡu ˈʒiw]), commonly known as Pandurii Târgu Jiu or simply Pandurii, was a Romanian football club based in Târgu Jiu, Gorj County, which competed last time in the Liga IV.
+Clubul Sportiv Pandurii Lignitul Târgu Jiu ([ˌklubul sporˈtiv panˈdurij liɡˈnitul ˌtɨrɡu ˈʒiw]), commonly known as Pandurii Târgu Jiu or simply Pandurii, was a Romanian football club based in Târgu Jiu, Gorj County, which last competed in the Liga IV.

-Founded in 1962 following the merger of Flacăra-Unirea Târgu Jiu and CIL Târgu Jiu, the team's best performances are finishing the 2012–13 season as runners-up in the Liga I, the top tier of the Romanian league system, and playing a League Cup final in 2015.
+Founded in 1962 following the merger of Flacăra-Unirea Târgu Jiu and CIL Târgu Jiu, the team's best performances were finishing as Liga I runners-up in the 2012–13 season and playing a League Cup final in 2015.
 Gorjenii qualified for the first time for a European competition in the 2013–14 campaign, when they reached the group stages of the UEFA Europa League.

-The colours of Pandurii Târgu Jiu are white and blue, and they play their home games at the Tudor Vladimirescu Stadium, which has a seating capacity of 12,518.
+The colours of Pandurii Târgu Jiu were white and blue, and they played their home games at the Tudor Vladimirescu Stadium, which has a seating capacity of 12,518.

 History

 Founding and lower divisions (1962–2005)

 Pandurii Târgu Jiu was founded in August 1962, after the merger of the two big rivals from the town, Flacăra-Unirea Târgu Jiu and CIL Târgu-Jiu.
 The club entered the fourth division of Romanian football, with a strong objective, to promote immediately in the third division.
 And the target was reached, Pandurii gaining the promotion to Divizia C in June 1963.
 Their first game in this division was played on 1 September 1963, against Siderurgistul Hunedoara.
 Pandurii won by a big margin, 6–0, goals scored by Chițu (12'), Nelu Băloi (35'), Melinte (53', 80') and Vasilescu (83', 85').

 In the first years, Pandurii finished constantly in the first half of the standings, so the club decided to attack a promotion to Divizia B. In the 1976–77 season, with a young team and with Titus Ozon as coach, the dream came true.
 Pandurii dominated the competition, climbed from the first stages on top of the standings and won the promotion to the second division.
 But this level was a much bigger hat to wear for Pandurii, who relegated the next season back to Divizia C.

 The following years, the team changed frequently the division, promoting to Divizia B and relegating after a few years.
 They played in Divizia B between 1979 and 1983 then between 1986 and 1991.
 After a decade in Divizia C, in 2000 the team promoted again in the second league, and in 2004 finished second, behind Sportul Studențesc.